Why apply for a 40e permit?

 In the field you need to prospect only within the 40e permit area.
 By marking out the boundary in the Trilobite app you can check at any time that your current location (the blue circle) is within the 40e permit area.
 You can either mark the corners (simplest option) or mark out a ‘trail’ around the boundary – read the next 2 sections for details.

-• Download the ‘WA graticular blocks‘ map and set this as your overlay
+- Download the ‘WA graticular blocks‘ map and set this as your overlay

-• Zoom into the area of your 40e permit
+- Zoom into the area of your 40e permit

-• For each corner, zoom in to maximise accuracy, tap the teardrop icon.
+- For each corner, zoom in to maximise accuracy, tap the teardrop icon.
 Tap ‘Tap on the map‘, then tap on the corner.
 Set the colour of the marker to something distinctive.

 https://www.fcc.gov/media/radio/dms-decimal

-• add more rows if your permit has more than 4 corners
+- add more rows if your permit has more than 4 corners

-• leave the srid values and speed values as is
+- leave the speed values as is

-• use the same id on all rows
+- use the same id on all rows

-• the first coordinate needs to be repeated in the final row
+- the first coordinate needs to be repeated in the final row

 Advising the explorer and DMIRS of gold finds